If you have ever Googled ‘seo tools’ because you want to know how they help your SEO, you have most definitely heard of Semrush.

 See below how it looks in Google Docs.

-I use the Semrush Pro plan which covers Listing Management and Reviews Management, and so far, the dashboards look very similar for these two.
+I use the Semrush Pro plan which covers a few features of Listing Management and Reviews Management, and so far, the dashboards look very similar for these two.

 The Listing Management feature I showed you above already.

 So if you are looking for a tool to help you with local SEO, you can consider buying the local SEO dashboard or upgrading to the Guru plan to try it out.

 But since I haven’t used this feature, I cannot recommend or not recommend it to you.

 But even without tools, there are ways to optimize your small businesses for local SEO with reviews, directory listings, and word-of-mouth marketing.

 Semrush plans and pricing: Which one is right for you?

 Now that we’ve covered the SEO toolkits, let’s move to the other parts of this Semrush guide, starting with the subscription offers.

 Semrush offers three different subscription plans:

 - Semrush Guru